Charles Madic: Biography

 He was born August 8, 1942, in Coray, Finistère, France, to Henri Madic, customs officer, and Isabelle Madic born le Clech, housewife, the third child in a family of four living children.

 His family moved to Vitry-sur-Seine, near Paris, in 1951.
 He completed his secondary education by obtaining a diploma in chemistry at Lycée d'Arsonval of Saint-Maur-des-Fosses.
-He then went to university in 1959 to prepare a BA in Chemistry.
+He then went to university in 1959 to prepare for a BA in Chemistry.
 He did not join the contingent in Algeria, having obtained a postponement to complete his studies.